2-Form U(1) Spin Liquids: Classical Model and Quantum Aspects: 2-Form U(1) Quantum Spin Liquids

 \subsection{Quantum Membrane Exchange Dynamics}

-In addition to the Ising $\cramped{S_i^z S_j^z}$ terms appearing in the classical Hamiltonian, there are generically three other possible two-spin interactions allowed by symmetry at nearest-neighbor on the pyrochlore lattice, which have the form $\cramped{S_i^{\pm}S_j^{\mp}}$, $\cramped{S_i^z S_j^{\pm}}$, or $\cramped{S_i^{\pm}S_j^{\pm}}$, where $\cramped{S^{\pm} = S^x \pm i S^y}$~\cite{rauFrustratedQuantumRareEarth2019}.
+We consider now perturbing the classical pyrochlore spin vorticity model $H_{\textrm {SV}}$ in \cref{eq:H_vort_spin} with terms generating quantum dynamics (spin flips).
+While a simple transverse field would suffice for perturbative arguments, more realistic terms are symmetry-allowed nearest-neighbor spin-spin interactions.
+For the pyrochlore lattice, these have the form $\cramped{S_i^{\pm}S_j^{\mp}}$, $\cramped{S_i^z S_j^{\pm}}$, or $\cramped{S_i^{\pm}S_j^{\pm}}$, where $\cramped{S^{\pm} = S^x \pm i S^y}$~\cite{rauFrustratedQuantumRareEarth2019}.
 Treating these terms within degenerate perturbation theory generates operators acting on up to $2n$ spins at order $n$.
-We are then interested in the lowest order operators that have matrix elements connecting one classical ground state to another.
-When perturbing the NNSI model, the most important term is the $\cramped{S_i^{\pm}S_j^{\mp}}$, which at third order generates the effective ring exchange model of quantum spin ice (QSI)~\cite{hermelePyrochlorePhotonsSpin2004}.
-The ring exchange term flips fully-polarized loops of six spins, as illustrated in \cref{fig:pyro_diamond}(b,c), generating quantum dynamics within the classical ground state manifold and driving the quantum spin liquidity.
-In this section we consider the effects of quantum perturbations to the classical spin vorticity model.
+We are then interested in the lowest order operators with matrix elements connecting one degenerate classical ground state to another, assuming that a large gap to the excited states is preserved.
+When perturbing the NNSI model, the $\cramped{S_i^{\pm}S_j^{\mp}}$ term generates at third order the ring exchange model of quantum spin ice (QSI), which flips maximal-circulation loops of six spins (such as illustrated in \cref{fig:hexagon}).
+This generates quantum dynamics within the classical ground state manifold and drives the system into a quantum spin liquid state~\cite{hermelePyrochlorePhotonsU12004,gingrasQuantumSpinIce2014,katoNumericalEvidenceQuantum2015,huangDynamicsTopologicalExcitations2018}.